-Although 18S, rbcL, and cell counts were generally consistent, we observed some discrepancies, notably Sanguina rbcL was underrepresented relative to 18S (Fig. 3).
+Although 18S, rbcL, and cell counts were generally consistent, we observed some discrepancies.
+Most notable was the lower relative abundance of Sanguina spp in the rbcL dataset relative to the 18S dataset (Fig. 3).
 Primer bias could partly explain this discrepancy, because we designed our rbcL primers off of Chloromonas sequences, as Sanguina reference data was not available at the time.
 Additionally, we observed that Sanguina cell morphologies were more resistant to lysis than other cell types in microscopy following lysis.
 Chlainomonas was overrepresented in rbcL relative to cell counts, possibly due to primer bias again, or higher rRNA gene copy number typical of larger cell volumes22.
 None of our 18S ASVs returned BLAST results for Chlainomonas, despite there being two representative GenBank sequences in our reference database (MF803743.1, MF803745.1).
-Possibly the Chlainomonas 18S sequence in our target region (V7-V8) is not different enough from closely-related Chloromonas to be detectable in this survey.
+Possibly the Chlainomonas 18S sequence in outhe r target region (V7-V8) is not different enough from closely-related Chloromonas to be detectable in this survey.

 Species composition is likely governed, at least in part, by different site habitat characteristics.
 The absence of Sanguina from low elevation sites could be indicative of habitat specificity: perhaps it is outcompeted at low elevation sites by taxa that are better adapted to the low light of the shade.
 Given the prevalence of airborne microalgae, it seems less likely that Sanguina is restricted in it’s dispersal capabilities23.
 Perhaps Chloromonas krienitzii dominates in low-angle runnels where moisture is sufficient; alternatively, we observed that many runnels overlay streams, which could relate to the dispersal mechanism of this species.
 We found Raphidonema only in high elevation sites that were sampled late in the growing season.
 24 suggests that this is a slow-growing opportunistic soil algae that blows into snow fields from surrounding dirt to colonize the snow.
 Perhaps sites late in the season were closer to bare ground containing source populations of this algae; alternately, perhaps this algae is slower to grow in cold temperatures on the snow, and is outcompeted by the better adapted Sanguina.

-Characterization of the snow algae communities allows us to define the study system, and serves as a foundation for understanding the ecology and life history of this globally significant microbiome. […]

 Methods